 |Target||When water temperatures range from 55 to 70 degrees (F), hybrids will congregate on secondary points located in major cove arms.
 Stripers will also move onto shallow points and backwater creek channels in search of baitfish.
 Twenty-Six Mile Creek upstream of the Hurricane Creek boat ramp, Coneross Creek, and Martin Creek are great locations on the Seneca River arm in South Carolina.
 Lightwood Log Creek, Eastanollee Creek, Little Beaverdam Creek, and even in the Tugaloo River itself upstream from the Highway 123 Bridge are good locations on the Tugaloo River arm of the lake. |

 Those who enjoy keeping their catch of crappie from Lake Hartwell should be aware of the size and creel limits.
 Anglers who fish in Georgia waters may harvest 30 crappie per day and there is no minimum size limit.
-Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested must be at least 8-inches in total length.
+Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested from South Carolina waters must be at least 8-inches in total length.

 |Technique||When the water temperature reaches the mid-40s, anglers should fish for crappie in creek channels or in brush piles using either live bait or by trolling very slowly with small jigs.
 As the water starts to warm in March, crappie will congregate in 10 to 15 feet of water in creek channels and around submerged trees, bridge abutments, roadbeds and under boathouses that contain brush.
 Flipping live minnows and small crappie jigs into these structures is the best way to fish during the winter months. |